-DMS developed the ALOS estimate using the 2020 372 report.
-The average length of stay for participants on this waiver is 297 days per the 2020 372 report and we anticipate ALOS remaining at that level for all five waiver years.
-Our 372-report data has been inconsistent due to utilization fluctuations and so DMS chose to use one year of data that we estimate will most reflect the waiver years.
-We will update the ALOS as needed on a go-forward basis.
+DMS developed the ALOS estimate using 372 report data from 8/1/22 - 7/31/23.
+The average length of stay for participants on this waiver is 299 days per the 372 report and we anticipate ALOS remaining at that level for all five waiver years.
+DMS does not anticipate that the extended time to access waiver services from sixty (60) to one hundred and twenty (120) days will impact ALOS estimates.